SeaboundUK/SeaboundData/README.md

     .\myenv\Scripts\activate    # *for windows users*
     pip install -r requirements.txt

+To make the virtual environment kernel available in Jupyter Notebook:

+    ipython kernel install --user --name=myenv

-In the future, always do this before running the scripts:
+In the future, always do this before running the scripts or starting Jupyter:

     source myenv/bin/activate
     .\myenv\Scripts\activate    # *for windows users*

 To export to html: